airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

 that the assembly language output will follow your source code better.

-Something else you might notice is that GCC reserves more stack space for local variables than we do, and then AND's ESP-INDEXED [52] This is to increase memory and cache efficiency by double-word aligning variables.
+Something else you might notice is that GCC reserves more stack space for local variables than we do, and then AND's *%esp* [52] This is to increase memory and cache efficiency by double-word aligning variables.

 Finally, at the end of functions, we usually do the following instructions to clean up the stack before issuing a `retret`